dimitardanailov/ddanailov/machine-learning/terms.md

 - **Epoch** - A full pass over the entire training dataset
 - **Forward pass** - The compulation of output values from input
 - **Backward pass(backpropagation)** - The calculation of the internal variables adjustments according to the optimizer algorithm, starting from the output layer and working back through each layer to the input.

+### Problems

+- **Regression** - A model that outputs a single value.
+For example, an estimate of a house’s value.
+- **Classification** - A model that outputs a probability distribition across several categories.
+For example, in Fashion MNIST, the output was 10 probabilities, one for each of the different types of clothing.
+Remember, we use Softmax as the activation function in our last Dense layer to create this probability ditribution.